 Can I recycle Styrofoam?

-In building 10 housekeeping collects cardboard in their blue carts.
-Once on the loading dock, the recycling crew seperates the cardboard from the trash.
+In Building 10, housekeeping collects cardboard in their blue carts.
+Once on the loading dock, the recycling crew separates the cardboard from the trash.
 Cardboard is a mandatory recyclable within Montgomery County.
 Businesses that have cardboard within their trash can be assessed a fine.

 Are batteries recyclable?

 Batteries are collected for recycling through Chemical Waste Services.
 Only batteries purchased with government money or used for work purposes should be recycled at the NIH.
 For batteries you have at home please contact your county services for disposal guidance.
 Links to county websites can be found under the Recycling at Home section.

 The majority of items are recyclable, so what should be going in my trash can?

 Items such as kleenex, wax paper, and styrofoam (other than ThermoFisher/Life Technologies coolers) should go in your trash can.